 Dixon was a junior college transfer tight end from California.
 It was his first year at Bama.
 Despite altering the course of Iron Bowl history, there’s not a lot of stuff about him.
 Turns out he was a great guy.
 But he wasn’t exactly a great player or anything, Gusty Yearout was.

 Roy’s not saying the guy did it on purpose.
 But hey—maybe.
 I mean, it’s football.
 Maybe you plan something like that, you roll the dice.
 If it works, it works and maybe you get a touchdown and win the game.
-The other side may freak out if they see it, but if the refs don’t, or at least don’t call it, then Roll Tide.
+The other side may freak out if they see it, but if the refs don’t see it, or at least don’t call it, then Roll Tide.
 If it doesn’t work, you punt and live for another day of downs.
 And, well, OK, that’s what Roy thinks probably happened.
 First, because of the way it looked, but there was also just something in their faces.

 “Let me interrupt you real quick.
 There was a show on ESPN I saw when Stabler was still alive.
 It was Stabler and about three or four other guys from Alabama, I think one was named Mike Hall, and the interviewer asked him about it.
 He said ‘we keep hearing about this, and I just want to ask you guys since you were in the game — did somebody really go down and tackle Gusty Yearout?’
 And they just kind of looked at one another and grinned and said ‘well, we won the game.’
 That’s all they said.
 And I thought, you low-rate gutless slug.
 You ain’t got the guts to say it.”